PrefectHQ/prefect/docs/guides/host.md

 ```
 </div>

-### Confirming your PostgreSQL database configuration
+### Confirm your PostgreSQL database configuration

-Inspect your Prefect profile to confirm that the environment variable has been set properly:
+Inspect your Prefect profile to confirm that the environment variable has been properly set:

 <div class="terminal">
 ```bash